How to Find a Real Estate Agent for Renting a House Near You

 >>MORE: How Do Real Estate Agents Get Paid?

 Another option for payment is for the agent to receive between 5% and 15% of the yearly rent.
-The way a rental agent is paid for the transaction of a rental property is based on competitive rates and the climate of the industry at the time.
+The way a rental agent is paid for the transaction of a rental property is based on competitive rates and the climate of the industry at the time, as well as current market conditions.

 How Does A Rental Agent Choose How They are Paid?